Phase Neural Operator for Multi-Station Picking of Seismic Arrivals: Results

-We compare the predicted probability distributions of each neural phase picker for several representative events (Figures~\ref{fig:test_waveforms}, \ref{figs3:test_waveforms}, \ref{figs4:test_waveforms}).
+We compare the predicted probability distributions of each neural phase picker for several representative events (Figures~\ref{fig:precision_recall_test_waveforms}b, \ref{figs4:test_waveforms}, and \ref{figs5:test_waveforms}).
 PhaseNO works very well on different event magnitudes, instrument types, and waveform shapes.
-PhaseNet generates some false positive picks that are removed by multi-station methods (PhaseNO and EdgePhase); however, EdgePhase also generates many false negatives (Figure~\ref{fig:test_waveforms}).
+PhaseNet generates some false positive picks that are removed by multi-station methods (PhaseNO and EdgePhase); however, EdgePhase also generates many false negatives.
 Through exchanging temporal and spatial information multiple times, PhaseNO effectively prevents false picks while improving the detection ability of true picks.
 PhaseNO successfully finds picks on low SNR waveforms by leveraging contextual information from other stations.
-PhaseNO is generally more successful in picking phases, leading to the highest probabilities around the manual picks compared to other methods.

 S-phases generally exist in the coda of P-phases and are more challenging to find.
 Thus, more labeling errors from human analysts are expected on S phases than P phases.
-For instance, in Figure \ref{figs3:test_waveforms}, three of the models generate consistent S picks, but the predicted peaks are systematically offset from the manual picks on this event.
-For these example cases, PhaseNO shows significant improvement in S-phase picking and generates higher probabilities than the other two methods.
-Moreover, the width of the picks predicted by PhaseNO may represent the degree of difficulty in picking the phases from the waveforms.
+For instance, in Figure \ref{figs4:test_waveforms}a, three of the models generate consistent S picks, but the predicted peaks are systematically offset from the manual picks on this event.
+For these example cases, PhaseNO shows significant improvement in S-phase picking and generates higher probabilities than the other methods.
+Moreover, the width of the picks predicted by PhaseNO may represent the degree of difficulty in picking the phases from the waveforms, even though the same label width is used in baselines and our method.
 Picks with high probabilities may have wider distribution if the waveforms have low SNR.
-Also, our model can handle the waveforms with more than one pick existing in a sample, owing to the data augmentation during training (Figure \ref{figs4:test_waveforms}).
+Also, our model can handle the waveforms with more than one pick existing in a sample (Figure \ref{figs5:test_waveforms}).